redkite-labs/RedKiteCms/Resources/docs/add-custom-block.md

 ## What is a Block

-A Block represent a content displayed on a web page.
+A Block represents a content displayed on a web page.
 In addiction an app-block includes the editor to manage the block itself by AlphaLemon CMS when the editor is active.

 ## How is structured a Block